Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 Overall, I see no significant advantage to PostFinance.
-The Smart banking package is not particularly expensive, but there are cheaper alternatives.
-You could reduce your fees by using their investment products, but there are much better alternatives, so you should not do that.
+The Smart banking package is not particularly expensive, but cheaper alternatives exist.
+You could reduce your fees using their investment products, but there are much better alternatives, so you should not do that.

 Or, if you are looking for a traditional bank, I would recommend Migros Bank over PostFinance.
 With Migros Bank, you will pay only 3 CHF per month, and if you have more than 7500 CHF in your account, you will not pay any account management fees.
 On top of that, you will have the same features as PostFinance.
 So, you get the same, but cheaper.
 Again, I have a review of Migros Bank if you need more information.